thejoshdonaldson/KAgent-final-assignment/README.md

 # KAgent-final-assignment
 ## Final assignment Applied Security - Josh Donaldson
-Building and secure an AI agent using tools such as Ollama, Kagent and AgentGateway
+Building and securing an AI agent using tools such as Ollama, Kagent and AgentGateway.
+*Certain resources were memory intensive on my laptop, I made due with what I could